Japan vows to improve border checks, bail after Ghosn flight

 But such a return so far appears unlikely, and Japan’s options are limited.

 Mori stressed that any retaliatory action, such as economic sanctions, must be decided on very carefully.

-She also declined to say whether Japan contacted the U.S. or France for help, and how they might be working together.
+She would not say if Japan has contacted the U.S. or France for help.

-“It is indeed possible to ask for extradition of criminals based on the principle of reciprocity,” she said in replying to a reporter’s question about Lebanon.
+“It is indeed possible to ask for extradition of criminals based on the principle of reciprocity,” she said, replying to a question about Lebanon.

 “But, upon doing that, we need to carefully study whether it is possible to guarantee this principle of reciprocity and their internal justice system.”